goonstation/goonstation/.github/PULL_REQUEST_TEMPLATE.md

 ## Why's this needed? <!-- Describe why you think this should be added to the game. -->

-## Testing <!-- Please provide at least one screenshot of your changes working (if appropriate). -->
+## Testing <!-- Please provide at least one screenshot of your changes working if appropriate, or a description of how you've tested them if not. -->

 <!-- !!!
 PRs that are opened without being properly tested may be reverted to draft or closed without warning !!! -->